cryptolok/DeCryKe/README.md

 Deniable Cryptographic Key focuses on key, rather than encryption algorithm:

-1. Alice encrypts the true message (attack at dawn) with the true key (qwerty) and the decoy message (how are you) with the encrypted true message with the true key and sends the encrypted decoy message to Bob.
+1. Alice encrypts the true message (attack at dawn) with the true key (qwerty) and the decoy message (how are you) with the encrypted true message using the true key and sends the encrypted decoy message to Bob.

 2. Bob uses the true key to decrypt the key for the decoy message (synchronized with Alice), revealing the true message.